seshrs/isdt/lecture-notes/3-bld.md

 -- `gcc main.c` and `mv a.out mybinary` will run one after another.

 [^different-shells]: They are run in different shell processes, so state like
-    variables and working directory do not persist between commands.
+    variables and working directory do not persist between commands (`cd` won't work).

 This is a bit of a silly example since `gcc` has a `-o` option to specify the output filename, but there are certainly situations where multiple shell